ltgoslo/Definition-generation-for-LSCD/README.md

 ## Repository structure
     .
-    ├── apd_prt                 # APD and PRT experiments
+    ├── definition_embeddings   # APD and PRT experiments (section 4.2. in the paper)
     ├── definition_generation   # generating definitions
-    ├── embeddings              # generating definitions' embeddings
+    ├── embed_definitions       # generating definitions' embeddings (section 4.2. in the paper)
     ├── generated_definitions   # prompts and definitions generated
-    ├── src                     # Running Tang et al. (2023)'s method, see more in its README
+    ├── src                     # Running Tang et al. (2023)'s method on definitions obtained by Lesk and our merging approach, see more in its README (sections 4.1, 4.3 in the paper)

 ## Obtain the data